sarvodaya-network/sarvodaya.eu/library/flosha/precepts/index.md

 (4) Thou shalt not bear false witness [= lie] against thy neighbour.
 (5) Thou shalt not covet [...] anything of thy neighbour.

-While the biblical commands can surely be interpret in deeper ways, they are at least not as universally in their formulation as the buddhist precepts, but their similarity is obvious.
+While the biblical commands can surely be interpreted in deeper ways, they are at least not as universally in their formulation as the buddhist precepts, but their similarity is obvious.

 As regards the ancient indian precepts, every single one of them has to be considered in regard to actions of the body, speech and mind/thought, but in their restricted, most external meaning they are not understood and applied as strictly as when one strives for spiritual and social liberation, and do not yet contain the additional virtues or principles which are to be considered to be necessary for these goals.